sjtalkar/PowerBIModelingDAXLearning/Expert Data Modeling with Power BI.md

 The below is an example of a bridge table linked through a composite key or order id and line item id that handles a Many-to-Many relationship that exists between the two tables
 ![Bridge](https://github.com/sjtalkar/PowerBIModelingDAXLearning/blob/main/BridgeTableusingcompositekeys.PNG)

+From a data modeling perspective, there is now a many-to-many relationship between the Internet Sales table and the Sales Reasons table via the bridge (the Internet Sales Reasons) table.
+Consequently, there is also a many-to-many relationship between the Customer table and the Sales Reason table.
+We can now visualize the data and see whether we can satisfy the business requirements to analyze customers' buying behavior for Quantity Sold over Sales Reasons.